 The North Face Hyper Cat 20

-The North Face Hyper Cat 20 is our Top Pick for the best bag in wet conditions.
-During our water saturating testing, the Hyper Cat, like other synthetic-fill bags, dried in roughly 20% of the time as treated water-resistant down, making it a much more ideal bag for wet conditions.
-However, what truly sets the Hyper Cat apart from most other synthetic bags is how incredibly small it packs down and how lightweight it is (1 lbs 14 ozs) for its temperature rating.
-It's lighter and more compressible than several down bags we tested and it even offers roomier than average dimensions.
+The North Face Hyper Cat 20 is our Top Pick for Wet Conditions.
+During our water saturation testing, the Hyper Cat, like other synthetic-fill bags, dried in roughly 20% of the time as treated water-resistant down, making it a much more ideal bag for wet conditions.
+However, what truly sets the Hyper Cat apart from most other synthetic bags is how incredibly small it packs down and how lightweight it is for its temperature rating (1 lb 14 oz).
+It's lighter and more compressible than several down bags we tested, and it even has roomier than average dimensions.
 All of our testers loved its half-length center zipper that still allowed plenty of ventilation on warm nights; it was also just plain easier to use.

 Top Pick for Light and Fast Backpacking and Mountaineering